SNOWY OWL DOG KENNELS, MORE THAN JUST DOG SLEDDING

 The part owner of Snowy Owl (pictured in red) runs the operation with his sister.
 This company was founded in 1982 and has grown to have 182 sled dogs in their kennels.

-The staff explained to me that it is no different than knowing the names of all the people you know.
+The staff explained to me that it’s really no different than knowing the names of all the people you know.
 The average person would know more than 100 people on a personal level and this is much the same.
 The dogs are their friends, their teammates and their entire life.

 They spend almost every waking moment with each other and the love and care they had for one another was certainly evident.
 The sled dogs absolutely adored the staff members and were getting more attention than I can imagine half of the animals in their homes across the world are receiving.